About the Q fever vaccine

 The Q fever vaccine is normally only given to adults, but can occasionally be warranted in persons under 15 years of age if they are at high risk of the disease.

-Because the vaccine has more side effects in people who have already had the Q fever disease – or vaccination – you will need a blood test and skin test to determine whether it’s safe for you to have the vaccine.
+The vaccine has more side effects in people who have already had exposure to Q fever (disease or vaccine) – you need a blood test and skin test to determine whether it’s safe for you to have the vaccine.
 This makes getting the Q fever vaccine a complicated process.

 Before vaccination, you must have: